 - The TCP windowing mechanism interacts very badly with HF Subnetwork characteristics.
-Isode whitepaper [Why IP over HF Radio should be Avoided] gives a theoretical analysis of the problem and whitepaper [Performance Measurements of Applications using IP over HF Radio] gives performance measurements, showing utilizations as low as 1%.
+The Isode whitepaper [Performance Measurements of Applications using IP over HF Radio] gives performance measurements, showing utilizations as low as 1%.
 This is problematic, as most IP applications run over TCP.

 - IP and TCP have overheads which are significant at lower and intermediate HF speeds.
 IPv4 header is 20-60 bytes, IPv6 header is 40 bytes, and TCP headers are 20-60 bytes.
 Note that TCP needs to exchange PDUs that do not carry data (e.g., SYN and ACK) which also incur both IP and TCP overheads.

 - There is no viable mechanism for prioritizing data within and between applications.
 This is a particular problem when the HF link becomes congested, which is likely given that it is interconnecting faster networks and applications.
 Without priority controls, a situation can easily arise where lots of applications are trying to send data and none is working usefully.

 There are some situations where the direct architecture can give reasonable performance, for example:

 - Where the application load is light relative to the HF link and HF conditions are good and TCP parameters have stabilized or been pre-configured.